Home Assistant Automation Tutorial For Dummies

 Prerequisite

-You will need Home Assistant up and running, onboarded and ready at the dashboard.
+You will first need to have Home Assistant installed on your prefered hardware.
 If you have not yet installed Home Assistant, I would recommend checking out this article first.

 If you wish to have a go at making automations with YAML, you will also need to have the file editor installed.
-Check out this article if you need to install the File Editor, it is really easy and only takes a minute.
+Check out this article if you need to install the File Editor, it is really easy to install and only takes a few minutes.

 An entity is the terminology used to describe an object within Home Assistant.
 Entities are grouped by their type, for example all lights are grouped into the light entity category and switches are grouped into the switch entity category.

-Home Assistant also allows us to assign a friendly name to objects, which is more human readable.
-The friendly name serves as a reference for us but is not used by the code.
+Home Assistant also allows us to assign a friendly name to objects, which is a more human readable reference for the particular entity.
+The friendly name serves as a reference for us humans, but is not used by the Home Assistant programming.

 entity.entity_id